tonyvict/tp/docs/UserGuide.md

 * The student's NAME, PHONE_NUMBER, EMAIL and ADDRESS must be provided.
 * Tags [t/TAG] are optional.
 You can use them to group students by subject, level, or status.
+* The student's name has to be unique. (i.e. Duplicate names with an existing student is not allowed)

 Examples:
 * `add n/Betsy Crowe p/91234567 e/betsyc@example.com a/123 Bishan Street t/Physics t/ALevels t/NeedsHomeworkCheck`